 Every day, areas around the world struggle with a lack of water.
 As global warming becomes more and more apparent, locations prone to droughts are feeling the effects.
 Even if you don’t live in one of these areas, we are all shaped and affected by what’s happening around the world even if it isn’t felt immediately.
 One day, you could experience the same misfortune.
 It’s important to think about how and when you’re using our earth’s resources and cut down where you can to save our planet.
 Here are a few ways you can start conserving water every day.
 Though they may seem small, these little things add up to create a greater change for the good of everyone.

 Did you know that dishwashers use way less water than hand-washing a load of dishes?
-Find yourself an energy saving dishwasher that specifies how much water it’s using to really be efficient.
+Find yourself an energy-saving dishwasher that specifies how much water it’s using to really be efficient.
 Dishwashers not only use less water, they also usually clean your dishes way better and faster than you can.
 Of course, there are some items that may not be dishwasher safe.
 In this case, it’s best to fill up your sink with water to wash and rinse them than let the tap run while you wash.
 Another tip is to wait to run the dishwasher until it’s totally full.
-This will have you doing less loads at a time, saving more water.
+This will have you doing fewer loads at a time, saving more water.

 The same idea applies to a washing machine.
 Not many people hand wash their clothes these days, but a lot of people are doing several loads of laundry a week.
 If you can, try to keep the laundry loads to only once a week, or even once every two weeks.
 This will save you both time and a lot of water.